 Mātauranga Māori Contestable Grants

 A special and limited term Mātauranga Recovery fund has supported the revitalisation of mātauranga Māori within the areas of ancestral landscapes and Māori built heritage.
+(Please note: these grants are now closed.)

 What is the Mātauranga Māori Constestable Grant Programme?